 Consumers are more mindful of the health and environmental impact of the food they eat.
-We’re increasingly looking for clean, plant-based foods to replace meat and dairy, which together use 83% of farmland and produce 60% of agriculture’s carbon footprint, while supplying only 18% of calories and 37% of protein consumed.
+We’re increasingly looking for clean, plant-based foods to replace meat and dairy, which together use and produce 60% of agriculture’s carbon footprint, while supplying only 18% of calories and 37% of protein consumed.

-While vastly improved over the past decade, existing plant-based dairy options continue to simply replace milk with other ingredients like soy, almond, oat, and rice, and as a result have remained subpar alternatives that have largely been unable to convert the 65% of Americans with lactose sensitivity and 58% of Americans consuming milk and dairy as a protein source.
+While vastly improved over the past decade, existing plant-based dairy options continue to simply replace milk with other ingredients like soy, almond, oat, and rice, and as a result have remained subpar alternatives that have largely been unable to convert the with lactose sensitivity and consuming milk and dairy as a protein source.

 No company, in our eyes, had a novel or defensible approach to matching the taste, texture, and experience of real dairy at a comparable price.